mccdaq/daqhats/README.md

 </table>

 ## About
-This is the development repository for Measurement Computing DAQ HAT boards.
+This is the repository for Measurement Computing DAQ HAT boards.
 The **daqhats** library was created and is supported by Measurement Computing Corporation (MCC).

 #### Supported MCC DAQ HAT hardware